Key Takeaways (TLDR)

 I think there are several reasons people get a little squirrely when it comes to writing their bios.

-- We think EVERYONE is listening/reading it.
+- They think EVERYONE is listening/reading it.
 Every.
 Last.
 Word.
-So we want it to perfect and just right.
+So, naturally, they want it to be perfect and just right.

-- We want to say it ALL.
-We try to jam pack our bios with every aspect of our story, expertise, training, offerings, etc.
+- They want (and try) to say it ALL.
+They jam-pack their bios with every aspect of our story, expertise, training, offerings, etc.

 - Many of us don’t feel comfortable talking “about” ourselves.
-We feel like it’s bragging, or weird.
-We may feel like the spotlight is on us.
+You may feel like it’s bragging, or weird.
+You may feel like the spotlight is on us.

-- We don’t want to get too personal or share too much about ourselves.
+- They don’t want to get too personal or share too much about themselves.

-The list goes on… and more often than not, because we don’t know where to start, we don’t do it at all.
+The list goes on… and often, because we don’t know where to start, we don’t start at all.

 Yes!
 Your bio is a powerful tool for creating a bridge and making a connection.
 It gives you credibility and expertise, and tells a little about your story as well as who you work with and how you help.